Writer, mother, lover, fighter.

 - Every week I email you a Sunday Love Letter and they are blazing epistles of righteousness (you can sign up to get them here:

-- Most Mondays I publish a free Feminist Marketing Tip on my blog
+- From time to time, I publish free Feminist Marketing Tools on my blog

 - I am the first in my family to graduate from university; I have a BA with honours in Poli Sci; I won academic prizes, scholarships and admissions to prestigious schools…yet still managed to drop out of grad school